-Triofox provides secure remote access and file sharing, disaster protection and recovery for on-site file servers with easy cloud migration to private cloud storage.
-It is a private, hybrid cloud storage and cloud server solution that integrates with your current file server infrastructure.
+Triofox provides secure remote access, file sharing, disaster protection, and recovery for on-site file servers with easy cloud migration to private cloud storage.
+It is a private, hybrid cloud storage and cloud server solution integrated with your current file server infrastructure.

 Triofox sets up two-way synchronization between your local file server and the cloud storage service.

 Triofox provides web browser-based methods for file access.
 It also offers mobile apps for file access and sharing from mobile devices.